 - consider spending and budgetary priorities that affect core judicial work

-- a mechanism by which judges can be involved in a discussion about budgetary priorities and the allocation of financial resources, and
+- discuss budgetary priorities and the allocation of financial resources

 - ensure transparency in respect of expenditure and the setting of budgetary priorities that affect core judicial work.

-During 2014–15 members of the Finance Committee were Justice Berman (Chair), Justice Watts and Justice Austin.
+During 2015–16 members of the Finance Committee were Justice Berman (Chair), Justice Watts and Justice Austin.
 The committee met in person, by audio visual conferencing and by telephone.
-The Committee was significantly assisted in its deliberations by the attendance from time to time of Chief Justice Bryant and Executive Director, Corporate, Adrian Brocklehurst.
+The committee was significantly assisted in its deliberations by the attendance from time to time of Chief Justice Bryant and Executive Director, Corporate, Adrian Brocklehurst.

 The Rules Committee is established in contemplation of section 123 of the Family Law Act 1975 (Cth), which provides that a majority of judges may make rules of court in relation to practices and procedures to be followed in the Family Court.